reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ### Setting up the LaunchDarkly Plugin

-Now we would be mostly testing user-targeted features that would be behind feature flags managed by logged-in session of a user hosted in LaunchDarkly.
-Those flags would need to be managed using HTTP calls.
-Although making HTTP requests from Node and Cypress is simple, LaunchDarkly uses higher-level logic that makes changing feature flags easy for humans, but a bit harder for machines.
-To reduce the complexity, we can abstract all the requirements for adding individual user targets into a plugin called [cypress-ld-control](https://github.com/bahmutov/cypress-ld-control) that Cypress tests can utilize.
+Now we would be mostly testing user-targeted features that would be behind feature flags.
+We would hold the user's identity in the client session and send the user identity to the LaunchDarkly server to query for the state of a feature flag.

+To get the state of a feature flag, we need to make HTTP calls.
+Although making HTTP requests from Node and Cypress is simple, LaunchDarkly uses a higher-level logic that makes it a bit more complicated than just using a simple HTTP client.

+To reduce the complexity, we can use the abstraction provided by a plugin called [cypress-ld-control](https://github.com/bahmutov/cypress-ld-control) that Cypress tests can utilize.
 Let's put this plugin in place and use it:

 ```bash
 npm install --save-dev cypress-ld-control
 ```

-In order to use this plugin, we need to understand some of the functions defined by their API and how we can add them as part of the cypress tasks:
+To use this plugin, we need to understand some of the functions defined by their API and how we can add them as part of the cypress tasks:

 * `getFeatureFlag`: